Someone Built a Tool To Get Congress' Browser History

 Trump may be many things be he isn't a Republican.
 The Republican Party was a convenient tool for him to use for his own ends; but in the end he only cares about what is best for Trump, the Republican Party or anyone else be damned.
 If destroying the Republican Party enables him to get the adulation he so desperately craves he'll be the first to toss on gasoline and light a match.

+That, plus denying third-party cookies should do a reasonable job of keeping Mr. Zuckerberg's nose out of your non-Facebook browsing.

 in Sweden, 'creeper' has been around for ages.
-(Score:3)
+(Score:4, Informative)

 So here's an existing system tracking Media and government access in Sweden: